awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-console-train-evaluate-models.md

 1. Optionally, submit the evaluation result to an eligible [AWS DeepRacer leaderboard](deepracer-racing-series.md)\.
 The ranking on the leaderboard lets you know how well your model performs against other participants\.

-For step\-by\-step instructions to run an AWS DeepRacer evaluation job in simulation, see [Evaluate Your AWS DeepRacer Models in Simulation](deepracer-get-started-test-in-simulator.md)\.
-You can run multiple evaluation jobs in simulation, but you must run them one after another\.
-AWS DeepRacer only keeps the latest evaluation job status and the result\.

 Test an AWS DeepRacer model with an AWS DeepRacer vehicle driving on a physical track, see [Operate Your AWS DeepRacer Vehicle ](operate-deepracer-vehicle.md)\.

 ## Log AWS DeepRacer Events to CloudWatch Logs<a name="deepracer-log-events-to-cloudwatch"></a>

 For diagnostic purposes, AWS DeepRacer reports certain runtime events to CloudWatch Logs during training and evaluation\.

 The events are logged in job\-specific log streams\.
 For a training job, the log stream appears under the `/aws/sagemaker/TrainingJobs` log group\.
 For a simulation job, the log stream appears under the `/aws/robomaker/SimulationJobs` log group\.
-For an evaluation job submitted to a leaderboard in the DeepRacer League Virtual circuit, the log stream appears under the `/aws/deepracer/leaderboard/SimulationJobs` log group\.
+For an evaluation job submitted to a leaderboard in the AWS DeepRacer Virtual Circuit, the log stream appears under the `/aws/deepracer/leaderboard/SimulationJobs` log group\.
 For the reward function execution, the log stream appears under the `/aws/lambda/AWS-DeepRacer-Test-Reward-Function` log group\.

  Most of the log entries are self\-explanatory, except for those starting with "`SIM_TRACE_LOG`"\.
 An example of this log entry is shown as follows: